 Training that provides certification for emergency responders as specified in OSHA’s hazardous waste operations and emergency response standard, 29 CFR 1910.120(q).
 This regulation is designed to help assure worker health and safety while performing work activities associated with hazardous waste, and for those responsible for recognizing and responding to hazardous material spills and releases, regardless of the location of the hazard.

-Safety Partners is excited to announce in-person HAZWOPER First Responder Operations Level (FROL) Initial Training to be held on September 12, 2023, in our Bedford, MA office.
+Safety Partners will be hosting in-person HAZWOPER First Responder Awareness Level (FRAL) Initial/Refresher training on March 19, 2024, 1:00-5:30pm at our Bedford, MA, office.
 Contact us to register.

 Do you have employees that fall under different HAZWOPER training requirements, or do you have some employees that need initial and others that need refresher training?
 We can help!
 Contact us here.